 More recently, McConaughy Terrace, which was built during a second wave of public housing construction on the outskirts of the city near now-gone Westville industries and already contained individualized entries, underwent a $12 million renovation that included substantial site work and renovations while the complex was occupied (Figure 11).
-Despite these improvements, however, Quinnipiac Terrace was completely redeveloped in 2006 under the HOPE VI initiative, McConaughy Terrace continues to struggle with crime and isolation, and plans to redevelop Farnam Courts are currently underway.
+Despite these improvements, however, Quinnipiac Terrace was completely redeveloped in 2006 in phases under the HOPE VI initiative, McConaughy Terrace continues to struggle with crime and isolation, and plans to redevelop Farnam Courts are currently underway.
 In 2009, Eastview Terrace was redeveloped through a strategy of surgical demolition, renovation, and new infill construction.
 In 2016, additional infill construction took place at Eastview Terrace to replace units from the Farnam Courts redevelopment.

 One way to address Church Street South Housing’s flaws would be to redevelop the entire 11.82-acre site with new mixed-income, mixed-use buildings, which is precisely what the current owner of the complex, Northland Investment Corporation, proposed doing in 2012 and what the City, HANH, and Northland are again proposing now.
 It’s a proposal that is also similar, in many ways, to the kind of large-scale, slum clearance planning that was conducted in New Haven under the Urban Redevelopment Program throughout the mid-20th century.

 Part V. A New Church Street Redevelopment Project